-The M.Sc. program takes two full years of study.
+The M.Sc.
+Mathematics programme at National Research University - Higher School of Economics (HSE) takes two full years of study.
 All M.Sc. students complete their Individual Plans of Study (IPS).
 The IPS includes some mandatory items.
 However, most courses are student chosen (students can choose from a certain number of special topics courses and a certain number of research seminars).
 A course project must be completed by the end of the first year.
-By the end of their course of study, students are required to submit a Master’s thesis.
+By the end of their course of study, students are required to submit a Masters thesis.
 A presentation of thesis results, in the form of a seminar, is required.
-Every M.Sc. student has a faculty advisor, who supervises the course project and the Master’s thesis.
+Every M.Sc. student has a faculty advisor, who supervises the course project and the Masters thesis.

 Mathematician is the best job according to the 2014 survey of the career website CareerCast.com.
 Alumni of mathematical departments are often employed for the top three jobs of 2016 (these are data analyst, statistician and information security analyst).

 However the majority of our Mathematics program graduates plan an academic career and continue their education at PhD level.
 They were invited to Mathematics PhD programmes at such universities as HSE, Princeton, MIT, Columbia, Stony Brook, Michigan - Ann Arbor, Leiden, and Nice, among others.